Astrak/LoadScreen.js/README.md

 ## FAQ
 Why is it mandatory to indicate `fileSize` ?

->- XHR issue handling : sometimes the progress events can have `e.total` equaling zero, resulting in an Infinite progress value when doing `e.loaded/e.total`.
+>- XHR issue handling : sometimes the progress events can have `e.total` equaling zero, resulting in an infinite progress value when doing `e.loaded/e.total`.
 With `fileSize` in Ko, the library has a fallback.
 >- UX quality : with this information the loader has a linear progress.
 Contrarily, if two files of different sizes were to be loaded without the `fileSize` information, one big and one small, and if the small one is immediately received before even having a progress event of the other one, the progress bar can jump to 50%, then take more time to reach 100%, giving a mistaken information.

 ## Roadmap